Rebecca Evans MS, Minister for Finance and Local Government

 Landfill Disposals Tax

-From 1 April 2023, I intend to raise Landfill Disposals Tax rates in line with RPI forecast inflation (as forecast by the Office for Budget Responsibility in Autumn 2021).
-This is consistent with the UK landfill tax rates for 2023-24, to support the policy objective of reducing waste disposed of at landfill, and to help meet our goal of becoming a zero waste nation.
+From 1 April 2024, I intend to raise Landfill Disposals Tax rates in line with RPI forecast inflation (as forecast by the Office for Budget Responsibility).
+This is consistent with the UK landfill tax rates for 2024-25, to support the policy objective of reducing waste disposed at landfill, and to help meet our goal of becoming a zero waste nation.

-By setting rates for 2023-24 that are consistent with UK landfill tax, public services in Wales will continue to benefit from the tax revenue, while ensuring the risk of the movement of waste across borders is reduced.
+By setting rates for 2024-25 consistent with UK landfill tax, public services in Wales will continue to benefit from the tax revenue, while ensuring the risk of the movement of waste across borders is reduced.

-The Regulations required to put effect to these changes are being laid in the Senedd on 15 December 2022.
+The Regulations required to put into effect these changes will be laid in the Senedd in January 2024.

-The changes to the rates from 1 April 2023 are set out in Annex 1.
+The proposed changes to the rates from 1 April 2024 are set out in Annex 1.

 Land Transaction Tax